 Sanding the whole surface of a large model to make it smooth is not only tedious and time-consuming but also may compromise the strength of the model walls.
 To achieve a smooth look for your whole model, the best practice is to coat it.

-When you need to remove only localized imperfections, sanding with sandpaper is the most suitable solution.
+For removing local imperfections, sanding with sandpaper is the preferred solution.